 Marrow donation is done under general or regional anesthesia so the donor experiences no pain during the collection procedure.
 Common side effects may include lower back pain, stiffness when walking, headaches and fatigue, but these are temporary and for most donors discomfort is gone within a few days.

-One in every 430 members of the national bone marrow registry in the United States will go on to donate marrow.
+One in every 500 members of the worldwide bone marrow registry will go on to donate marrow.
 You may never be called upon to donate, or you may be one of potential matches.
 And it’s also possible that you may be the only donor on the registry that can save a particular patient’s life.

 Individuals under the age of 18 are not able to give the informed consent legally required to undergo a bone marrow donation procedure, and their parents cannot do so for them.
 The upper age limit of 44 is for the donor’s safety but also reflects the fact that donated cells from younger donors result in the best outcomes for patients.